-ED arrives at Arvind Kejriwal’s residence to question him in Delhi excise police case
+Enforcement Directorate arrests Delhi Chief Minister Arvind Kejriwal in liquor policy case

 “...at this stage, we are not inclined [to pass any order],” said a division bench of Justices Suresh Kumar Kait and Manoj Jain.

-Kejriwal has so far been summoned nine times by the Enforcement Directorate in connection with alleged irregularities in the Delhi government’s now-scrapped liquor excise policy.
+Kejriwal had been summoned nine times by the Enforcement Directorate in connection with alleged irregularities in the Delhi government’s now-scrapped liquor excise policy.

-The chief minister has skipped all nine summonses.
+The chief minister had skipped all nine summonses.

-After the Enforcement Directorate arrived at Kejriwal’s house, his party colleague Raghav Chadha took to social media to say that “a big conspiracy is ongoing to arrest” the Aam Aadmi Party chief.
+After the Enforcement Directorate arrived at Kejriwal’s house, party leader Raghav Chadha took to social media to say that “a big conspiracy is ongoing to arrest” the Aam Aadmi Party chief.

 “The wonderful works done in Delhi and Punjab are being discussed all over the world today,” wrote Chadha.
 “You can arrest Kejriwal's body but not Kejriwal's thinking.”